Spring is Coming

 Before you even start shopping, it’s a great idea to measure your feet at home.
 For the most accurate reading, measure them in the evening.
 Place a piece of paper on the floor, stand on it, and trace the outline of your foot.
 Then, measure the length from your heel to your longest toe and the width at the widest part of your foot.
 Do this for both feet, as they are often slightly different sizes.
 For a truly precise understanding of your foot size, pressure points, and arch type, Aetrex’s advanced foot scanning technology provides a detailed 3D analysis to help you find the perfect orthotic and shoe.

-How to Test for a Proper Fit
+The At-Home Fit Test: How to Check for a Good Fit

 When you try on a new pair of shoes, the fit is about more than just the length.
 You should have about a half-inch of space—roughly the width of your thumb—between your longest toe and the front of the shoe.
 The width is just as important; the shoe should feel snug but not tight across the ball of your foot.
 Always look for shoes with adjustable features, like straps or laces, which allow you to customize the fit as your feet swell or shrink.
 Aetrex’s women’s footwear often includes these thoughtful details, providing flexibility for a consistently comfortable fit.
 Don’t forget to walk around the store to make sure nothing rubs or slips.